 At an international level carbon credits are regulated by the United Nations Framework Convention on Climate Change (UNFCCC).
 This treaty signed by 198 parties establishes a basic legal framework and agreement to limiting climate change.

 Article 6 stipulates how countries can trade carbon credits between themselves to help each other meet their greenhouse gas emissions reduction targets.
-This article also provides guidelines for the validation, verification and issuance of high-quality carbon credits as well as a vast catalogue of certified climate-friendly projects.
+This article also provides guidelines for the validation, verification and issuance of high-quality carbon credits as well as a vast catalog of certified climate-friendly projects.

 At a national scale, carbon credit schemes are more often regulated by government bodies.
 For countries within the European Union carbon credits are regulated by the European Commission which oversees the EU Emissions Trading System (EU ETS).
 In the United States the Environmental Protection Agency (EPA) regulates a number of programs.
 While in the United Kingdom the UK ETS Authority - formed from the Department of Agriculture, Environment and Rural Affairs - oversees carbon pricing policies.